Mazda CX-90: Overview

 The CX-90 was revealed on 31 January 2023, for the North American market, while a release in the Australian and Middle Eastern markets occurred later during 2023.
 The CX-90 is available with a choice of six, seven, or eight-passenger seat configurations.
 The CX-70, the two-row variant with five seats, was revealed on 30 January 2024 in North America.
 The CX-70 differs from the CX-90 by its front and rear bumper designs, black exterior accents replacing chrome, unique wheel designs, and differing interior color scheme options.

 With the use of the rear-wheel-drive-biased large vehicle platform, the CX-90 and CX-70 are placed into the brand's internal "Large Product Group" category.
 According to Mazda, the CX-90 addresses many of the weaknesses of the CX-9 such as its small interior space.

 The CX-90 and CX-70 are also equipped with the Kinematic Posture Control technology, a feature originally developed for the 2022 MX-5 Miata and also present in the similar CX-60.
 The software suppresses the vehicle's body lift during cornering to improve stability and traction, helping occupants maintain a natural posture.

 The CX-9 was discontinued in North America, replaced by the CX-90 and CX-70.
-Like its predecessor, the CX-90 will not be sold in Japan (despite being built there) or Europe.